A Public Speaker Who Can Connect

-He is a powerful and relevant public speaker.
+Event planners are always looking for a powerful and relevant public speaker.
 Fraud is and always has been a concern, not just nationally, but globally.
-His powerful keynote presentation; his life saving lessons on the topics of fraud and ethics keep your group engaged and make your events more memorable.
+His powerful keynote presentation; his life saving lessons on the topics of fraud and ethics keep your group engaged and will make your events more memorable.

 Your business professionals will be inspired to make the best ethical decisions on the spot.
 They’ll gain knowledge on how to protect your organization’s bottom line.